 Got an old laptop or phone?
 Head to a collection centre where the silver parts, as well as other parts of the electronics, can be recycled.
 Using electrolysis, old photographs you no longer want can be stripped of the silver in them by photo labs too.

 - Do any brands I know use sustainable recycled silver for their products?

 Whilst Walmart have dabbled in sustainable recycled silver with dubious results, Pandora has gone all-in and claimed that by 2025 they will use 100% recycled silver and gold in all of their products.
-Here at Aquila Jewellery we are introducing a new recycled sterling silver pledge, starting with our chunky silver hoops, followed closely by the rest of our hammered silver collection, Agonda.
+Here at Aquila Jewelry we are introducing a new recycled sterling silver pledge, starting with our chunky silver hoops, followed closely by the rest of our hammered silver collection, Agonda.
 Our aim in the near future is for our full range to be recycled.
-Currently, we recycle our own jewellery whenever possible, meaning end of lines, surplus, faulty items, samples etc all go back to our expert silversmiths to be melted down and reused.
+Currently, we recycle our own jewelry whenever possible, meaning end of lines, surplus, faulty items, samples etc all go back to our expert silversmiths to be melted down and reused.

 Who knew recycled silver could help in so many ways?
 From saving plants, animal life and ecosystems to reducing CO2 emissions, toxic waste and energy, recycled silver and in fact all recycled metals offer a more sustainable solution to a great environmental problem.